-The two major rRNAs, occupying the small and large subunits, also vary in size among organisms, with an average $\sim 50\%$ expansion of both in eukaryotes relative to prokaryotes, and with weak coordination in size changes between the two subunits

-(Figure 6.2).
-Most rRNA enlargements occur by the addition of expansion segments that leave the common core undisturbed (Petrov et al. 2014).
+The two major rRNAs, occupying the small and large subunits, also vary in size among organisms, with an average $\sim 50\%$ expansion of both in eukaryotes relative to prokaryotes, and with weak coordination in size changes between the two subunits (Figure 6.2).
+Most rRNA enlargements occur by the addition of expansion segments that leave the common core structure undisturbed (Petrov et al. 2014).

-In contrast, the rRNAs deployed within mitochondria are often reduced in size relative to those in bacteria.
+In eukaryotes, separate ribosomes are deployed in the cytosol and in mitochondria, with the rRNAs generally being encoded in their respective genomes, but the proteins of both almost always being nuclear-encoded.
+The rRNAs deployed within mitochondria are often reduced in size relative to those in bacteria.
 For example, the mammalian mitochondrial LSU rRNA contains less than a third of the number of nucleotides as its counterpart in the cytosolic ribosome (1559 vs. 5347) and only half that in typical bacteria, although those in yeast and other protists can be comparable in size to those in bacteria.

 Substantial modifications in the protein contribution to ribosomal structure have also evolved in mitochondria.
 Despite having to typically translate just a dozen or so mitochondrial genes, the protein repertoire of mitochondrial ribosomes is typically quite large.
-For example, the human mitochondrial LSU contains 48 proteins, all of which are encoded in the nuclear genome and 21 of which are mitochondrialspecific (Brown et al. 2014).
-Eleven of the mammalian mitochondrial-specific proteins are not found in the yeast mitochondrial ribosome LSU, which nevertheless contains 39 proteins (Amunts et al. 2014).
-Overall, mitochondrial ribosomes contain 10 to 20 proteins not found in their α -proteobacterial ancestors, with these again largely being distributed over the ribosome surface (Desmond et al. 2011).
+Overall, mitochondrial ribosomes contain 10 to 20 proteins not found in their alphaproteobacterial ancestors, with these again largely being distributed over the ribosome surface (Desmond et al. 2011).
+For example, the human mitochondrial LSU contains 48 proteins, all of which are encoded in the nuclear genome and 21 of which are mitochondrial-specific (Brown et al. 2014).
+Eleven of these 21 are not found in the yeast mitochondrial ribosome LSU, which nevertheless contains 39 proteins (Amunts et al. 2014).

-The overall picture one gets from the above is that ribosome expansion likely followed the emergence of eukaryotes, with further gains and losses then occurring on individual lineages, and all such changes leaving the internal catalytic core intact.
-However, it is not just the structure of the ribosome, but also the pathways involved in ribosome biogenesis, that became more elaborate in eukaryotes (Strunk and Karbstein 2009).
+The overall picture that one gets from the above is that ribosome expansion likely followed the emergence of eukaryotes, with further gains and losses then occurring on individual lineages, and with all such changes leaving the internal catalytic core intact.
+However, not just the structure of the ribosome, but also the pathways involved in ribosome biogenesis became more elaborate in eukaryotes (Strunk and Karbstein 2009).
 In bacteria, ribosome assembly involves no more than a handful of additional proteins, whereas on the order of 200 accessory proteins are essential for the development of mature eukaryotic ribosomes.
-The operation of many of these ribosome-biogenesis proteins requires hydrolysis of nucleotide triphosphates (ATP or GTP) and hence is highly demanding energetically.
-Thus, given the expanded number of nucleotides and amino acids in eukaryotic ribosomal RNAs and proteins, it is clear that the overall energetic cost of the protein-production machinery in eukaryotes is substantially greater than that in prokaryotes.
+The operation of many of these ribosome-biogenesis proteins requires hydrolysis of nucleotide triphosphates (ATP or GTP) and hence is energetically demanding.
+Thus, given the expanded number of nucleotides and amino acids in eukaryotic ribosomal RNAs and proteins, it is clear that the overall energetic cost of the translational machinery in eukaryotes is substantially greater than that in prokaryotes.

-It has been argued that ribosome expansions and elaborations, seemingly related with organismal complexity, reflect a long-term pattern of adaptive divergence of ribosome architecture (Petrov et al. 2014, 2015).
+Given their association with organismal complexity, it has been argued that ribosome expansions and elaborations reflect a long-term pattern of adaptive divergence of ribosome architecture (Petrov et al. 2014, 2015).
 However, such a view is confronted with two fundamental problems: 1) the apparent inability of prokaryotes to achieve such changes despite having existed for longer periods of time and in much larger populations; and 2) the absence of evidence that either the expansion segments of rRNAs or the additional ribosomal proteins confer any intrinsic benefits or novel functions.